reflectivity/reflectivity.github.io/working_groups/file_formats/index.md

 ## the principles

+The data files should fulfill the following principles:

 - **inter-operability**: The format allows the data to be processed by a wide variety of software.
 - **reusability**: The file contains sufficient information to process (or interprete) its content.
 - **correctness**: All quantities in the data file are well defined, labeled and come with an appropriate unit.
 - **ownership**: It must be clear from the content who the owner of the original data is and who processed it.
 - **reproducability**: The data set contains enough information to recreate it from the raw data.

+### and the real life

+It will not always be easy to follow these principles because of

+- old habits
+- *wrong* but established usage of terms
+- a limited availability of information
+- difficulties to include information in the file

 ## target audience